- Criminal Justice

 Sentencing and Prison Reform

 Sponsors of the Senate Sentencing Reform and Corrections Act (SRCA), led by Sen. Chuck Grassley (IA), have announced a plan to re-introduce the bill soon.
 FCNL’s lobbyists, Advocacy Corps, and Annual Meeting attendees supported SRCA last Congress because of its sections lowering mandatory minimum sentences and increasing judges’ discretion to individually decide fairer sentencing.
 These sentencing reductions will help lower the massive U.S. prison population.
 In the House, Reps.
-Doug Collins (GA) and Hakeem Jeffries (NY) have already introduced a new version of the Corrections and Recidivism Reduction Act as HR 3356 Prison Reform and Redemption Act (PRRA).
-PRRA would open up opportunities for federal prisoners to earn “time credits,” which would shorten their sentences or allow them to spend more of their sentences in custody programs outside of the prison.
+Doug Collins (GA) and Hakeem Jeffries (NY) have already introduced a new version of the Corrections and Recidivism Reduction Act as HR 3356 Prison Reform and Redemption Act.
+This legislation would open up opportunities for federal prisoners to earn “time credits,” which would shorten their sentences or allow them to spend more of their sentences in custody programs outside of the prison.
 FCNL supports this prison reform paired with sentencing reductions to truly reduce our prison population.